geekodour/mogoz/content/posts/20231114082501-rdbms_sql_db_data_modeling.md

 ### Foreign {#foreign}

+-   Often recommended as a must-have for enforcing referential integrity checks in your database.
 -   Optional constraint: `UNIQUE`
 -   Optional constraint: `NOT NULL`
 -   A foreign key must reference(parent) columns that either are a primary key or form a unique constraint.